docker/compose/docs/extends.md

 production environment.

 The local and production environments are similar, but there are some differences.

-In development, you mount the application code as a volume so that it can pick up changes; in production, the code should be immutable from the outside.
-This ensures it’s not accidentally changed.
-The development environment uses a local Redis container, but in production another team manages the Redis service, which is listening at `redis-production.example.com`.
+* In development, you mount the application code as a volume inside the container so that changes are picked up automatically; in production, the code should be immutable outside of the container.

+* The development environment
+uses a local Redis service, but in production another team manages the Redis service, available at `redis-production.example.com`.

-To configure with `extends` for this sample, you must:
+To implement this scenario using `extends`, you must:

 1. Define the web application as a Docker image in `Dockerfile` and a Compose service in `common.yml`.